Washington state residents, please call us directly regarding insurance

-This evening meet our traveling companions at Minneapolis-St. Paul, MSP airport by 4:30 PM.
+This evening meet your traveling companions at Minneapolis-St. Paul, MSP airport by 4:30 PM.
 Icelandair flight FI656 departs at 7:30 PM for our short 6-hour flight to Iceland.
-Inquire about fares from alternate gateways which are also available from Boston, Chicago, Denver, New York, Philadelphia, Portland, Seattle, Tampa Bay and Washington, DC.

 Monday Reykjavík - Árbæjarsafn

 Welcome to Iceland!
 Arrive Keflavik at 6:30 AM.
-We will be met and greeted by our guide, Mr. Fridrik Brekkan.
+We will be met and greeted by our guide for Iceland, Mr. Fridrik Brekkan.
 During the 40-minute drive to Reykjavík, Fridrik will give us a welcome introduction and inform us about the first interesting facts about Iceland.

 The morning is at leisure.
-In the afternoon we catch a direct flight from Iceland to Vágar Airport on Atlantic Airways RC402 from Reykjavik’s RKV airport at 4:55 PM arriving at 7:15 PM (1 hour 20 minute flight).
+In the afternoon we catch a direct flight from Iceland to Vágar Airport on Atlantic Airways from Reykjavik’s RKV airport this afternoon arriving this evening local time (1 hour 20 minute flight).
 Welcome to the Faroe Islands!
 Meet and greet at the airport with bus and guide.
 We travel the mountain road to Tórshavn with panorama views.
 Check-in at our centrally located Hotel Føroyar and have a welcome drink before dinner.
 (B-D)

 **** Hotel Føroyar